This article contains affiliate links. To find out more about affiliate links click here.

 It is said that the tongue twister “She sells seashells on the seashore” was about Mary herself.

 Visiting Lyme Regis

-The first time we went we parked at the Charmouth Road car park not realising the number of steps there would be down to the beach, well it’s not so much the going down that was the problem it was the going back up!
-Great if you are fit and healthy but not so great if you have any ailments especially after walking on the beach all day, it took me about two weeks to recover from that trip because I have fibromyalgia.
+The first time we went, we parked at the Charmouth Road car park, not realising the number of steps there would be down to the beach, well it’s not so much the going down that was the problem it was the going back up!
+It’s great if you are fit and healthy but not so great if you have any ailments, especially after walking on the beach all day.
+It took me about two weeks to recover from that trip because I have fibromyalgia.

-We have also parked at the bottom in a local car park, out of season this is fine but during the summer months, spaces go very quickly.
-We didn’t have to pay for parking on the day we went as the council were allowing free parking for Xmas shoppers.
+We have also parked at the bottom in a local car park.
+Out of season, this is fine, but during the summer months, spaces go very quickly.
+We didn’t have to pay for parking on the day we went as the council allowed free parking for Xmas shoppers.